Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have a GitHub organization that contains three users named User1, User2, and User3.
 You have a project that contains a repository named repo1.

-You need to con¬gure permissions for repo1.
+You need to configure permissions for repo1.
 The solution must meet the following requirements:

 • Ensure that User1 can actively push to repo1.